bmay51213/bmay51213.github.io/_posts/2020-10-23-heartfailuresurvivalprediction.md

 ## Conclusions

 Heart failure is a very deadly disease.
-Even 20 years ago, this diagnosis would be a death sentence.
 There have been significant pharmacologic advancements in recent years which have improved survival.
-Those with heart failure can have hospital admissions for fluid overload, trouble breathing, and even other cardiac events.
+Those with heart failure can have hospital admissions for fluid overload, trouble breathing, and other cardiac events.
 However, heart failure survival is still dependent upon the severity of the symptoms and other objective measurements as well as early diagnosis and treatment.
 Therefore, it is timely that we may be able to utilize machine learning algorithms to help better predict death.
 Perhaps if we can predict a higher risk of death based on severity of various lab measurements and other risk factors, there could be an intensification of therapy and/or aggressive follow-up and monitoring to ensure adequate care and prolonged symptom-free survival.

 It is not a significant surprise that the Random Forest and XG Boost models performed the best based on ROC and F1 scores.
 The Random Forest managed to edge out the XG Boost performance by a small margin.
 Since both of these are ensemble methods, they have multiple algorithms that are being evaluated and the prediction is then confirmed using a majority vote option.
 Which model to use is somewhat arbitrary given their largely similar results.

 In this population of patients, there were significantly more people alive than dead at the end of the study period.
 This explains why many of the models predicted more to be alive than dead on a relative basis.
 The ensemble methods performed the best at this showing the power of these algorithm to be able to predict the harder class (death).

 This is the point of this project; we want to primarily identify those at high risk of mortality to either perform some sort of intervention or close monitoring.
 However, predicting survival can also be beneficial in that if a patient were to be predicted to survive by certain criteria, you could ensure certain factors about their health are optimized and be reassured.

-Finally, it is fascinating that the machine learning algorithms all seemed to agree on certain variables that relatively more important to the prediction.
+Finally, it is fascinating that the machine learning algorithms all seemed to agree on certain variables that were relatively more important to the prediction.
 The majority of them noted age, creatinine, CPK, and female gender to have more predictive power.
 The ensemble methods picked up on more of the traditional variables of sodium, ejection fraction, among others.
 Many of these variables are already medically validated as related to heart failure prognosis.
 The machine learning algorithms, at least based on this dataset, agreed with these factors.
 These factors do differ slightly based on the different algorithms used but many of the algorithms picked out similar important variables.

 This dataset is smaller and has a small number of patients.
-This is partly due to the low numbers of heart failure overall.
-This is a limitation on the predictive power.
+This is partly due to the low numbers of heart failure overall, which limits its predictive power when faced with new data.
 Much larger datasets would be necessary among a large patient demographic to apply to the general population.
-This does continue to show that machine learning can aid healthcare workers and providers in clinical management.

 __For full code of the project, please refer to my GitHub repository under Applied Data Science.__